Federica Galli: "La Signora Degli Alberi"

 Galli is best known for her depiction of the trees that occupied her environment.
 Over the course of her career, she became known as “La Signora degli alberi” ("The Lady of the Trees").
-In 1982 she developed a cycle of prints that took her to every region of Italy depict their typical trees.
+In 1982, she developed a cycle of prints that took her to every region of Italy to depict their typical trees.
 The series comprises almost 70 etchings, realised over the span of 30 years.

 Lombardy Farmhouses

 Galli's Cremonese origins informed her representations of the rural architecture of Lombardy.
 The first farmhouses to appear in her etchings are ones she knew from her childhood.
 Her work later evolved to portray landscapes from across the Po Valley.

 Nature, Po Valley

 Much of Galli's work is dedicated to nature.
 She surveyed most of Lombardy's forests and its countryside for sources of imagery.

 Scenes of Venice

 In the first half of the 1980s, Galli made a cycle of etchings featuring scenes of Venice.
 She spent two years studying the city before starting the project, and two years working “en plein air,” producing 39 etchings.